Got Pontoon Problems? How to Identify and Solve Your Pontoon Engine Woes

 You can easily solve a wide range of pontoon problems without hiring professional assistance if you can solve the puzzle.

-- Overheating Engine Pay attention to the engine temperature gauge and, if it appears to be increasing, the cooling loop is likely lacking water.
+- Overheating Engine: Pay attention to the engine temperature gauge.
+If it appears to be increasing, the cooling loop is likely lacking water.
 Failure to deal with an overheating engine can result in the engine breaking completely.
 Track the cause of the problem from its source.
 Often, the cause will be a blockage near the engine.
 Solve the problem by removing any plastic or weeds that could be causing the engine to overheat and make a habit of frequently inspecting the exhaust risers to avoid further temperature problems.